davidclough/node/_documents/javascript-guide/javascript-guide.md

     console.log(!!"Hello");

 ### <a name="tips-that-or-self-variables"></a>that (or self) Variables
-TODO: THIS EXAMPLE HAS GONE AGAINST MY UNDERSTANDING OF this (IN BOTH CASES)
-      xxNEEDS EDITING WHEN COMPLETE this in SECTION 1

 `this` within a function often refers to the function itself.
 This can cause a problem when working within a nested function.
 To overcome the problem of needing to access the _outer_ `this` within the inner function the pattern is the record it in a variable called `that` or `self`.

 One situation where you may see this pattern is within a callback function or an event handler.
-This example, pinched off the internet, isn't very realistic but illustrates the idea.
+This example, pinched off the internet, isn't very realistic but illustrates the idea. `this` within the nested function points to the global scope (see [The this Keyword](#language-this-keyword)) but `this` in the outer function was captured within `that`.

     var car = {};
     car.starter = {};